gotchoices/MyCHIPs/client/README.md

 cd mychips/clients
 ```

-Make sure you have one or more android emulators (Virtual Devices) configured.
+Make sure you have one or more android emulators (Virtual Devices) configured in android studio.

+If you are connecting to a local MyCHIPs server that doesn't really have
+a real domain address and/or certificate, you should launch the
-Then launch an instance of an emulator using the provided script:
+android emulator using the provided script:
 ```
 ./runemu
 ```
 This script will also configure the emulator as follows:
 - Install a host file that will direct web traffic destined for address
   mychips0 to the local host computer where hopefully you have the mychips
   backend running.
-If it is running somewhere else, you will have to
+If it is running somewhere else, you may have to
   modify the client/host file so the emulator can find the correct address.
 - Install a custom CA file.
 This will be copied from the pki/local
   folder.
 If you are using some other certificate system, you will need
   to adapt the script for your own needs.

+If a standard, un-patched emulator can find your server IP address OK
+and will honor the certificate your server provides, you may not need
+to use the runemu script.

 Start react native and the metro bundler in a shell window:
 ```
 cd chark
-npx react-native start
+npm start
 ```
 Client debug messages will also render in that shell window.

 In a separate shell, run the app for android:
 ```
 cd chark
-npx react-native run-android
+npm run android
 ```
-The app should now be running on the emulator.
+The app should compile and load into the emulator.

 Make sure the MyCHIPs backend is running.
 Something like:
 ```